 Gucci is also said to have taken inspiration from H.J.
 Cave.
 Before Guccio Gucci would go on to found his house, he was an immigrant in London.
 He was said to have been inspired by the high-end British trunks while a bell boy at the Savoy in London.
 At the time, H.J.
 Cave was considered the most exclusive trunk-maker in London as they were the official supplier to the Royal Family and owned the world's largest trunk making premises just a stones throw away.
 Gucci's earliest trunks incorporate a large amount of leather, used brass locks & nails, and have similar handle structures to H.J.
 Cave's earlier designs.

 Produces Bespoke for Discerning Clientele

 Today H.J.
 Cave is known for an impeccable focus on handmade craftsmanship.
-In strong conjunction with up keeping the founding values of our brand, our leather goods tell a tale as old as the first handbag.
+In strong keeping with the founding values of our brand, our leather goods exhibit a high caliber of precision.
 Each handbag is currently crafted to the highest specification, and only to the standards bespoke requires.
 High demand excites us, but quality remains an unyielding element of our integrity.
 From our family to yours, we wish nothing but perfection.
 As such, you must be invited to purchase with us.